businessman engaging with a co-worker

 1. Good standing certificates are often required for financing and business transactions

-Lenders sometimes require good-standing status in order to approve new financing.
+Lenders sometimes require confirmation of a company’s good standing status in order to approve new financing.
 They generally view a loss of good standing status as an increased risk.
-Other businesses might require a Certificate of Good Standing for certain transactions, requests for proposals (RFPs) or contracts.
+Other businesses might require a Certificate of Good Standing for certain transactions, requests for proposals (RFPs), or contracts.
 Or, you may need one to sell the business, for real estate closings, or for mergers, acquisitions, or expansions.
 If a business can’t provide a Certificate of Good Standing, it raises a compliance “red flag” that indicates something’s wrong with the company’s state status.

 2. Staying in good standing can save money